BYLAWS OF THE

 3.2 Tabulators: The Board of Directors shall, at least forty days before any meeting at which Directors are to be elected or any other matter to be voted by the members, appoint an independent “Tabulating Agent”, who is not an employee of the Corporation, to act as inspector, as that term is defined in Section 610 of the New York Not For-Profit Corporation law, at such meeting.
 If the Board of Directors shall fail to make such appointment, the Tabulating Agent may be appointed by the President, or if he fails to do so, by the person or persons calling the meeting.

-3.3 Tabulation List: The Executive Director shall furnish to the Tabulating Agent a list of all members who are entitled to vote at the meeting and to whom ballots are mailed.
+3.3 Tabulation List: The Executive Director shall furnish to the Tabulating Agent a list of all members to whom ballots are available.

 3.5 Ballot Tabulation Procedure: The Tabulating Agent shall have custody of all ballots returned.
 Ballots shall not be available for inspection by anyone other than the Tabulating Agent.
 The Tabulating Agent shall examine, verify and tabulate all eligible ballots received.
 Tabulated election results shall be announced at the annual meeting